I came to you, because I love you - 2016

 I fear thee now.'

-(from the last scene of Imre Madách: The Tragedy of Man)it me.
-It's easy.
+(from the last scene of Imre Madách: The Tragedy of Man)

 'The Tragedy of Man deals with universal human problems.
 This poetic drama follows the destiny of mankind from creation through stages of history into a future of a phalanstery (a Utopian commune) and the ultimate extinction of life. ' (www.britannica.com)